Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Results

-\T{\I{Lockstep polarization increase}} -- In the ratchet model without spin diffusion, $\xo_{\R{opt}}$ plays a key role as a proxy for the rate of nuclear spin injection.
-We now demonstrate that high power optical delivery via the apparatus in \zfr{fig2}, allied with simultaneous high MW power, can yield significant enhancements to $\xo_{\R{opt}}$, and thereby, spin injection rates.
-In parallel, we quantify the speed-limits for bulk polarization buildup as an interplay of the rates discussed in \zfr{fig1}A. As such, this is complementary to recent work studying polarization transfer rates in conventional DNP~\cite{Leavesley18,Prisco21,Stern21}.
-Consider first data in \zfr{fig4}A. We measure sweep rate dependent DNP profiles $P(\xo_r)$ with $T{=}20$s similar to \zfr{fig1}E, but at several regimes of optical $\xn_e$ and MW $\xn_r$ power.
-In particular, we consider four regimes of MW power between $\xn_r{=}0.1\tm 53$W, and for each, measure $P(\xo_r)$ profiles for different effective optical powers $\xn_e{=}$0.4W (an attenuated laser) - 20.8W (26 lasers).
-This is estimated here by measuring the effect of each laser individually on the $\Cs$ hyperpolarization signals~\cite{SOM}.
-Upper and lower axes in \zfr{fig4}A denote $\xo_r$ and $\xo_r^{1/2}$ respectively.
-Solid lines are fit to \zr{ratchet}.
-Optimal sweep rates $\xo_{\R{opt}}$ (dashed lines) are determined from maxima of the fitted curves.
-To improve clarity, lower panels (\zfr{fig4}B) focus on normalized profiles at $\xn_e{=}0.4$W and 20.8W.
-Increasing optical power $\xn_e$ leads to a rightward {shift} in $\xo_{\R{opt}}$ (arrows), and the magnitude of the shift apparently increases at higher MW powers.
+\I{Lockstep polarization increase} -- In the ratchet model without spin diffusion, $f_{\R{opt}}$ plays a key role as a proxy for the rate of nuclear spin polarization injection.
+We now demonstrate that high power optical delivery via the apparatus in \zfr{fig1}(e), combined with simultaneous high MW power, can yield significant enhancements to $f_{\R{opt}}$, and thereby, spin injection rates.
+In parallel, we quantify the rate-limits for bulk polarization buildup as an interplay of the rates discussed in \zfr{fig1}(a).

+Consider first data in \zfr{fig4}.
+We measure sweep rate dependent DNP profiles $P(f_r)$ with $T{=}20$s, at several regimes of optical $\xn_e$ and MW $\xn_r$ power.
+In particular, we consider four regimes of MW power between $\xn_r{=}0.1\tm 53$W, and for each, measure $P(f_r)$ profiles for different effective optical powers $\xn_e{=}$0.4W-20.8W.
+Upper and lower axes in \zfr{fig4} denote $f_r$ and $f_r^{1/2}$ respectively.
+Solid lines are fits to \zr{ratchet}.
+Optimal sweep rates $f_{\R{opt}}$ (dashed lines) are determined from maxima of the fitted curves.

-We also briefly introduce \zfr{fig5} which will aid the discussion that follows. \zfr{fig5}A-B show obtained maximal polarizations against $\xn_e$ for the MW power regimes (colorbar) considered, plotted on a linear (\zfr{fig5}A) and logarithmic (\zfr{fig5}B) scale.
-Signal here is measured at $\xo_{\R{opt}}$.
+\zfr{fig5}(a)-(b) show obtained maximal polarizations against $\xn_e$ for the MW power regimes considered (colorbar), plotted on a linear (\zfr{fig5}(a)) and logarithmic (\zfr{fig5}(b)) scale.
+Polarization here is generated at $f_{\R{opt}}$.
 Solid lines are guides to the eye.
-In a complementary manner, points in \zfr{fig5}C display the extracted optimal rates $\xo_{\R{opt}}(\xn_e)$ for different MW powers.
-Solid lines are linear fits. \zfr{fig5}E, in turn, plots the slope of these lines, ${\sim}d\xo_{\R{opt}}(\xn_e)/d\xn_e$, while \zfr{fig5}F plots the polarization for different MW powers at $\xn_e{=}20.8$W (vertical slice in \zfr{fig5}A).
-A combined view \zfr{fig4}-\zfr{fig5} allows the ability to correlate $\xo_{\R{opt}}$ to the absolute spin injection rates into the nuclei.
+In a complementary manner, points in \zfr{fig5}(c) display the extracted optimal rates $f_{\R{opt}}(\xn_e)$ for different MW powers.
+Solid lines are linear fits. \zfr{fig5}(e), in turn, plots the slope of these lines, ${\sim}df_{\R{opt}}(\xn_e)/d\xn_e$, while \zfr{fig5}(f) plots the polarization generated using different MW powers at $\xn_e{=}20.8$W (vertical slice in \zfr{fig5}(a)).
+A combined view of \zfr{fig4}-\zfr{fig5} allows the ability to correlate $f_{\R{opt}}$ to the absolute spin injection rates achieved.